-Happy Hats for Kids in Hospitals was founded in 1991 by Sheri Schrier and this is her story...
+Happy Hats for Kids in Hospitals was founded in 1991 by Sheri Waldstein.
+This is her story...

 losing MY FAMILY.

-I founded Happy Hats for Kids in Hospitals in 1991, a non-profit organization.
+I founded Happy Hats for Kids in Hospitals, a non-profit organization, in 1991.

 At the age of 35 my younger brother passed away from cancer and soon after my father, grandmother and mother succumbed to the same devastating disease.
 The heartbreak was almost too much to bear.
 I helplessly noticed the physical pain and emotional trauma of hair loss following chemotherapy.